Common Errors In Writing

 1 Sentence: My daughter's favorite animals were the monkeys when we went to the zoo.

-Use One Word Rather Than Three Words: Avoiding redundancy is one way to keep sentences simple, another is to compact your wording.
-By keeping sentences less wordy, the story flows more evenly and keeps the reader's interest.
+Use One Word Rather Than Three Words: To avoid redundancy it may be necessary to compact the wording.
+A story flows more evenly and keeps the reader's interest,when a writer can use one word instead of a phrase to convey the same thing.
 A thesaurus becomes very useful in helping with this.
 Often times, a writer in their first draft may find themselves defining the word itself rather than using the word they intended.
 For example:

 The 'smells that filled the air' reminded me of a nice spring morn.